 Immersion (Elementary/World language) 1521 Elementary Teachers (only if seeking Immersion position with demonstrated language proficiency).
 Technology Education 1557 Technology Education Teacher Speech and Hearing Therapist

 Funding: Educators are eligible for between $1,000 and $2,000 of student loan repayments annually, for up to five years.
 Loan repayment will be sent directly to the educators student loan provider.
 Efforts will be made to try to ensure each applicant receives repayments, however if more applicants apply than can receive repayments, the Department will prioritize those teaching in both a high needs school and high needs subject are first.
 Payments are subject to taxation, which will be amortized over the course of each applicant’s paycheck.

 Frequently Asked Questions:

-- There is $200,000 available for this year to make student loan payments on behalf of eligible teachers
+- For the 2020-2021 academic year there is $700,000 available for this year to make student loan payments on behalf of eligible teachers

 - Yes, this program is separate from the Federal Teacher Loan Forgiveness program